Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

 \subsection{Risk-based covariate selection}

-We consider a collection of environments $\mathcal{E}$, where each environment $e \in \mathcal{E}$ induces a joint distribution $p_e(X,Y)$ over covariates $X \in \mathbb{R}^p$ and outcome $Y$.
-The goal is to select, for each environment, a subset of covariates that minimizes prediction error under $p_e$.

-Let $Z \subseteq \{0,1\}^p$ be a finite library of candidate covariate subsets, where each $z \in Z$ is a binary mask indicating which covariates are included.
-For each subset $z$, we train a baseline predictor $f_z$ on pooled labeled data from all training environments, using only the covariates selected by $z$.
-This yields a fixed library of predictors $\{f_z : z \in Z\}$, each corresponding to a different hypothesis about which covariates are reliable under distribution shift.
+For each environment $e \in \mathcal{E}$, let $p_e(C_s, X, Y)$ denote the joint distribution of the observed variables, and let the goal be to select a subset of covariates that minimizes prediction error under $p_e$.
+We work with a finite library $Z \subseteq \{0,1\}^{p}$ of candidate subsets, where each $z \in Z$ is a binary mask over the $p$ observed covariates $(C_s, X)$.
+For each $z$, a baseline predictor $f_z$ is trained on the pooled labeled data from all training environments using the covariates selected by $z$, producing a library $\{f_z : z \in Z\}$.